GEPREP About Contents FAQ Donate

 If electric automobiles might not have such a big effect on stopping destruction of the environment, why is so much effort being devoted to having them replace internal combustion engine vehicles?

 There seem to be several reasons.
 One is the hope that the electricity needed to recharge the batteries could eventually be produced by less environmentally harmful methods than burning fossil fuels in power generation plants.
-A second is that there is not yet widespread awareness of the other disadvantages of electric vehicles, including the fact that they can create as much, or even more, fine particle pollution as conventional vehicles.
+A second is that there is not yet widespread awareness of the other disadvantages of electric vehicles, including the fact that they can create as much, or even more, fine particle pollution than conventional vehicles.

 Still another reason is that electric automobiles offer a huge business opportunity.
 Their mass production, along with the necessary massive infrastructure investment, could eventually become extremely profitable, and thus there is a very strong incentive for some businesses and others to promote them, even if they are aware of all of their disadvantages.